cclett2000/CreateRandSampFile/README.md

 # CreateRandSampFile
 Little program that generates a text file with random numbers.
-I was really tired of typing random numbers for class work so here is my solution!
+I was really tired of typing random numbers for class so here is my solution!

 # NOTICE: this will work only if you are using an IDE on your local system, meaning that online IDE's such as JDoodle will not work (as far as I know)
 - I recommend IntelliJ IDEA if you need an IDE (Link: https://www.jetbrains.com/idea/)